Butcher's Broom

 FAQs

-- Can you eat butcher's broom?
-The young spring shoots are gathered as a wild vegetable in parts of the Mediterranean — they are prepared similarly to asparagus.
-The mature plant is too tough and spiny for consumption.
-The root extract used in herbal products is a different preparation entirely.
+The young spring shoots of butcher's broom are gathered as a wild vegetable in parts of the Mediterranean and prepared much like asparagus, to which the plant is botanically related.
+The mature plant is too tough and spiny to eat, and the root extract used in herbal products is a different preparation entirely — so "edible shoots" and "root extract" are not interchangeable.

-- Is butcher's broom the same as scotch broom?
-No. Butcher's broom (Ruscus aculeatus) and scotch broom (Cytisus scoparius) are unrelated plants from different families with different traditional uses and very different safety profiles.
+No. Butcher's broom (Ruscus aculeatus) and scotch broom (Cytisus scoparius) are unrelated plants from different families, with different traditional uses and very different safety profiles.
+They share only the word "broom" in their common names, so the botanical name on a product label is the reliable way to tell them apart.